-Marvel shattered barriers with the release of Black Panther, bringing audiences the first-ever film centered on a Black superhero in the Marvel Cinematic Universe.
+Marvel shattered barriers with the release of Black Panther, bringing to the audience the first-ever film centered on a Black superhero in their Cinematic Universe.
 Before this groundbreaking work, the genre largely focused on white superheroes stepping in to save the world.
-Among its star-studded cast, the film featured Sterling K. Brown in a small but pivotal role.
-However, had he been clairvoyant about the film’s release and subsequent massive success, he might have positioned himself to earn millions from the project.
+Among its star-studded cast, Sterling K. Brown played a small but pivotal role.
+Had Brown foreseen the film’s release and subsequent massive success, he might have positioned himself to earn millions from the project.

 Advertisement